johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Against Simulation Hypothesis (Frank Wilczek)
   - "Wouldnt make bricks out of QM objects" Would not have all this unused structure (wasteful)
   - Q: What about the probability arguement?
 A (me): the vast majority of observed universes  would not have this hidden structure/QM.

+If you're so smart, why arent you rich? - Richard Heart

+- "A well spent day brings happy sleep, So a well-lived life brings a happy death" Leo Di Vinci